gboehl/projectlib/README.md

 The full papers can be found on my website: [gregorboehl.com](gregorboehl.com)

-This repo contains:

-0. `yamls`: a collection of *.yaml for several projects and non-projects (sort of like *.mod files for [pydsge](https://github.com/gboehl/pydsge))
-1. `mp_spec`: Monetary Policy and Speculative Asset Markets
-2. `re_chaos`: On the Evolutionary Fitness of Rationality

-The simulation code is written in Python.
-Although I used Python version 3.7+ the code should be backwards compatible and also run under Python 2.7 (not tested).
-I also didn't do any testing under Windows or Mac OS.

 ## `yamls`
 ### A collection of model files for [pydsge](https://github.com/gboehl/pydsge)